 - 1.)
 SKI SCHOOL Mount Sunapee offers a full-service ski school operating daily from opening day until approximately April 1st when it closes for the season.
 The ski school is staffed by many PSIA-certified directors, supervisors and instructors offering instruction to skiers and snowboarders of all ages and abilities including young children.
 Special package programs provide both the beginner and the experienced skier or snowboarder with lessons, rental equipment, and a lift ticket.
 Package prices will vary depending upon the type and number of lessons.
 Guests may select a group lesson, a specialty clinic or a private lesson. - 2.)
 RENTAL AND REPAIR SHOP The ski and snowboard rental shop offers a large selection of current snowboards, shaped skis and snowshoe rentals.
 The ski rental shop is open every day that Mount Sunapee is open for skiing and riding.
-Mount Sunapee maintains a current inventory of quality rental equipment.
-Rental equipment inventory replaced on a rotational basis every three to four years. - 3.)
+Mount Sunapee maintains a current inventory of rental equipment. - 3.)
 SKI PATROL The Mount Sunapee Ski Patrol consists of a paid, full-time, Professional core of supervisors and patrollers supplemented by paid part-time weekend patrollers, and part-time weekend volunteer patrollers.
 Ski Patrol members must meet, as a minimum, the Outdoor Emergency Care (OEC) requirements as administered by the National Ski Patrol Association.
-The OEC certification is the equivalent of a basic EMT certification.
-A two-day refresher clinic is held the first week of November and all Ski Patrol members and candidates are expected to attend.
-Currently, four medical doctors serve as advisors to the Mount Sunapee Ski Patrol. - 4.)
+The OEC certification is the equivalent of a basic EMT certification. - 4.)
 RETAIL SKI SHOPS Mount Sunapee operates retail ski shops in both the Sunapee Lodge and the Spruce Lodge.
 The Sunapee Lodge Ski Shop offers the latest ski and snowboard apparel in addition to accessory items.
 The Sunapee Lodge Ski Shop is generally open whenever the Sunapee Lodge is open during winter operations.
 The Spruce Lodge Ski Shop has reduced hours during early season and late season. - 5.)
 FOOD & BEVERAGE SERVICES Most culinary operations are operated by Mount Sunapee management and staff, and are not usually contracted to outside vendors (except for the Waffle Cabin).
 Food and Beverage (F&B) services are located in the Sunapee Lodge, the Spruce Lodge, Goosefeathers Pub, and the Summit Lodge.
 Food & Beverage services generally operate seven days a week during the ski season from the opening day through the closing day of each season.
-In the early and late season only one lodge with F&B may be open based upon business volumes.
+In the early and late season only one lodge with F&B may be open based upon business volumes. - Mount Sunapee usually does not permit guests to use outside food caterers to serve food or provide their own catering services in any of our licensed food establishments. - 6.)
+ENTERTAINMENT During the winter ski season, après-ski entertainment is offered on weekends and holidays in the Goosefeathers Pub in the Spruce Lodge.
+Beer, wine and spirits are served in Goosefeathers Pub to adults ages 21 and older. - 7.)
+ALPINE RACING PROGRAM Competitive training programs for youths, ages 5-19, offer season long instruction in alpine ski racing, freestyle skiing and snowboarding. - 8.)
+PARKING OPERATIONS Parking operations at Mount Sunapee utilize part-time seasonal attendants.